dmytro-y-dev/c-sharp-language-parser/README.md

 This is `C# language parser`.
 It is planned to improve it by implementation of semantics analysis.

 **Lexical analysis:** Tokens reading is implemented by use of regular expressions.
-Directive "#if" is implemented using grammar (which is quite slow so I will change such a way of things later).
+Directive "#if" is implemented using grammar (which is quite slow so I will change such a way of things in future).

 **Syntax analysis:** Application uses CYK algorithm to build parse tree.
 For more information see <http://web.cs.ucdavis.edu/~rogaway/classes/120/winter12/CYK.pdf>.